anursen/chat_bot/README.md

-Hi this is my multi modal chat-bot with RAG
+Hi this is my multi model